MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 ## Step 3: Create a Guides view configuration record

-The purpose of the configuration record is to notify HoloLens about the view that it should use.
+In this step, you'll create a configuration record that tells HoloLens which view to use for the custom tab.

 1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com), and sign in as an admin for the instance.